mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 ### RESTful API Implementation Details

-The SuperNova API system uses a typed architecture with comprehensive validation at every level.
+The Supernova API system uses a typed architecture with comprehensive validation at every level.
 The core of this implementation includes:

 #### Standard Response Pattern